JunhongXu/pytorch-benchmark-volta/README.md

 # About
-Comparison of learning and inference speed of different gpu with various cnn models in __pytorch__
+Comparison of learning and inference speed of different GPU with various CNN models in __pytorch__

 * 1080TI
 * TITAN XP